bayareaIA03/Total-Flow-USA/README.md

 2)  Put informations in the database which can later can be updated and presented.
 3)  Recieve authorize token from shipping companies in-order to get api commandments.
 4)  api are used to get rates of shipping product.
+5)  all types of rates, with personal discount, will be presented

+Note : Updated version for this program is coming soon.